What is Eisenmenger syndrome?

 Blood clots (for example, deep vein thrombosis in extremities)

-Worsening of symptoms or new onset complications can be early warning signs of changes in overall condition and should be evaluated by your doctor as soon as possible.
+Worsening of symptoms or new onset of complications can be early warning signs of changes in overall condition and should be evaluated by your doctor as soon as possible.

 The symptoms of Eisenmenger syndrome may resemble other medical conditions or heart problems.
 Always consult your doctor for a thorough evaluation.